Strategic communication of narratives: Equilibrium analysis

-Under large conflicts of interest, the sender can not induce two different actions without having an incentive to deviate: There always will be a true model under which she likes to make the receiver pick a higher action than is designed.
+Under large conflicts of interest, the sender cannot induce two different actions without having an incentive to deviate: There will always be a true model under which she seeks to make the receiver pick a higher action than is designed.
 To illustrate this point, imagine that the bias, measuring the conflict of interest, is high enough to want her make the receiver always pick the highest possible action.
 Then there cannot be a $2$-step equilibrium.
-Note that under a quadratic loss the bliss points of the sender are translations of $a(m^T,h,0)$ by exactly $b$, thus allowing for large conflicts of interest.\\
+Note that under a quadratic loss the bliss points of the sender are translations of $a(m^T,h,0)$ by exactly $b$, thus allowing for large conflicts of interest.

-Analogously to standard cheap-talk models in which the sender is imperfectly informed (e.g., \cite{argenziano2016strategic,foerster2023strategic}, we obtain the following \emph{informativeness thresholds} on the conflict of interest:

-\begin{proposition} For any history $h$, there exists \begin{enumerate}[(i)] \item $\underline b(h)>0$ such that the most informative equilibrium under history $h$ involves a fully informative sender strategy if and only if $b\leq \underline b(h)$.
+Analogously to standard cheap-talk models in which the sender is imperfectly informed \citep[e.g.,][]{argenziano2016strategic,foerster2023strategic}, we obtain the following \emph{informativeness thresholds} on the conflict of interest: \begin{proposition} For any history $h$, there exists \begin{enumerate}[(i)] \item $\underline b(h)>0$, such that a most informative equilibrium under history $h$ involves a fully informative sender strategy if and only if $b\leq \underline b(h)$, and